BrianH2/multiple-url-opener/README.md

-# multiple-url-opener
+# Multiple URL Opener

-Open a bunch of URLs in your browser with customized delays
+Open a bunch of URLs in your browser with customized delays.